Taxi Violence: History

-Untie Yourself era (2004-2008)
+Untie Yourself era (2004–2008)

 The band rehearsed at the Wynberg Military Base writing tracks for their Self-titled EP.
 The EP contained the songs "Nothing Left to Lose", "Waking up" and "Rock out".
 The latter two tracks would later be re recorded and added to the first full-length album Untie Yourself.

 In 2005 Taxi Violence won a national battle of the bands (RBF Studios Emerging Sounds Competition) and turned down the subsequent prize of a record deal as it did not allow them creative control over their music.

 Untie Yourself was recorded and mixed by Richard Harriman at RockitDog Sound Production.
 The opening track "Unholy" contains a Bill Hicks clip which was used by permission of Arizona Bay Production Company Inc. The album was released in 2006 to critical acclaim.
-Untie Yourself was voted GQ Magazine's ‘Album Of The Month’ in January 2007.
+Untie Yourself was voted GQ Magazine's 'Album Of The Month' in January 2007.
 The following year the album received a South African Music Award nomination for Best Rock Album.

 The first single "Untie Yourself" reached number four on 5FM's Top 40 – 2007 and earned the band a slot at My Coke Fest (2007) which saw them share the stage with 3 Doors Down, Hoobastank, Staind and Evanescence at My Coke Fest 2007.

-Live is where one gets to experience the energy of Taxi Violence, so much so that it earned them ‘Best Live Act of 2007’ by Media24.
+Live is where one gets to experience the energy of Taxi Violence, so much so that it earned them 'Best Live Act of 2007' by Media24.

-By March 2008, Loedi Van Renen had decided to focus on other projects which meant he would have to relocate to Johanessburg.
+By March 2008, Loedi Van Renen had decided to focus on other projects which meant he would have to relocate to Johannesburg.
 Before his departure the band held auditions which saw the recruitment of bassist Jason Ling.

-The Turn era (2009-2010)
+The Turn era (2009–2010)

 Early 2009, the band left their management and booking agency.
-Things were changing and this set the mood for the follow up album, The Turn.
+Things were changing and this set the mood for the follow-up album, The Turn.
 The band locked themselves up at The Ling residence and began pre-production.

 The Turn was self-produced and recorded by the band at Kill City Blues, the studio owned by singer George van der Spuy.
 It was released through Sheer Sound in August 2009.
 The album did well on local campus radio stations and contains crowd favourites, "Devil 'n Pistol" and "Venus Fly Trap".